hearts4maemae/read-me-/README.md

 sometimes i go afk if im unresponsive and you wanted to talk please whisper and ill respond later !!! i also tend to cuddle or hide behind other ppl

+do not copy or take inspo from any of my ponies !! i work really hard on them and i know u can to so please be creative and dont use me to do that